 Do mortgage lenders look at different scores?

 When applying for a mortgage in the UK, lenders may request credit reports from one or more of these agencies.
 They will review the information provided, including credit scores.
-They use this to assess the borrower’s creditworthiness.
-And to determine the terms of the mortgage.
+They use this to assess the borrower’s creditworthiness and to determine the terms of the mortgage.

 Disclaimer: The information given above is provided for reference only.
 This is not financial advice.